davepinch/pinchy.cc/collections/_cues/you-have-free-will.md

 ---
-title: "you have free will"
+title: YOU HAVE FREE WILL
 date: 2022-07-29
 related:
   - you-have-free-will.m4a